sjlawson/py_automation/README.md

 ## Environment configuration file: `.env`
 - modify the .env file to point to the environment you want to test and select which browser to use
 - e.g.: setting TEST_BROWSER to 1 would select Firefox
-- currently only Chrome and Firefox are supported, and only Chrome can currently test for console errors
+- currently, only Chrome and Firefox are supported, and only Chrome can currently test for console errors
 - Your .env file may have configurations specific to your own use if it does, you may want to try this git trick:
   - Edit your .env file with your preferred config so that it's the only file with changes in the repo
   - stash your configs with: `git stash save myenvconfigs`